bsdimp/freebsd-git-docs/doc-cvt.md

 When migrating branches from a github fork from the old github mirror to the official repo, the process is straight forward.
 This assumes that you have a `origin` upstream pointing to github, adjust if necessary.
 This also assumes a clean tree before starting...
+It's also recommended to run `git gc` beforehand in order to speed up the process of adding a new remote.
 1. Add the new `freebsd` source of truth:
 ```
 % git remote add freebsd https://git.freebsd.org/doc.git